| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 the diminution of an inverse exposure-rate effect with decreasing exposure.

-The committee also reviewed other evidence relevant to the biologic basis of
+The committee also reviewed other evidence relevant to the biologic basis of its risk assessment approach.
+For the combined effect of smoking and radon,

 animal studies provided conflicting evidence on synergism, and there is uncertainty